Posted: Wed 11th Oct 2017

 With her co-founder Clive Humby, Edwina Dunn set up Dunnhumby and established Tesco Clubcard, the supermarket giant's hugely succcesful loyalty scheme.
-Ahead of speaking at Festival of Female Entrepreneurs in Bristol on 20 October, the entrepreneur tells the story of working with Tesco and her tips for ensuring customer loyalty.
+The entrepreneur tells the story of working with Tesco and her tips for ensuring customer loyalty.

 How did you come up with the idea for Dunnhumby and turn it into an actual business?